Yasuo Build Guide by guguy123

 Personally I don't run this but this is a defensive summoner spell that is a bit more flexible than exhaust, but is a bit less effective.
 In blind pick if you want a defensive summoner you should consider picking this over exhaust, although exhaust still has SOME offensive capabilities with its considerable slow.

 This item is essential on my Yasuo build.
-Yasuo uses this item really effectively, and it's more gold efficient than Statik Shiv or RFC.
+Yasuo uses this item really effectively, and it's normally more gold efficient than Statik Shiv or RFC, though they are viable alternatives.
 This should almost always be your first item if you're building assassin.

 This item gives Yasuo a nice MS boost, that can help escape ganks and get in range for that E. Any boots except for lucidity works, I just put Merc Treads because those are my favorites.